FlyfocusUAV/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JPilot-C/README.md

 ## RC Input

-Using the RCin pin will support all unidirectional RC protocols.
+Any of the serial ports can be used for a bidirectional RC connection.

 ## Battery Monitor

-The board has internal voltage sensors and connection for external current sensor on the "Power1" and "Power2" ports.
+The board has internal voltage sensors and connection for external current sensors, able to monitor two batteries.
 The default battery parameters are:

 - BATT_MONITOR 4
 - BATT_VOLT_PIN 10
 - BATT_CURR_PIN 11
 - BATT_VOLT_MULT 11
+- BATT_AMP_PERVLT 40
 - BATT2_VOLT_PIN 18
 - BATT2_CURR_PIN 7
 - BATT2_VOLT_MULT 11
-- BATT_AMP_PERVLT 40
+- BATT2_AMP_PERVLT 40

 ## Analog pins